-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of tax regulations and unethical and prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to unethical and prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006 and relevant tax legislation.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manage the entity's financial performance and management bias in accounting estimates within the financial statements.
 Audit procedures performed by the engagement team included:

-- Holding discussions with management, internal audit and Mondi Group's internal legal counsel, including consideration of potential instances of non-compliance with laws and regulation and fraud; - Testing a sample of journal entries based on specific risk criteria along with transactions outside the normal course of business: - · Challenging assumptions and judgements made by management related to accounting estimates; and - Independently confirming the existence and valuation of external borrowings, cash balances and derivatives directly with the associated financial institutions.
+- Holding discussions with management, internal audit and Mondi Group's internal legal counsel, including consideration of potential instances of non-compliance with laws and regulation and fraud; - Testing a sample of journal entries based on specific risk criteria; and - · Challenging assumptions and judgements made by management related to accounting estimates.

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
+We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.